If you use Facebook, then you know that not everything that shows up in your feed is always relevant or interesting to you.

 That’s why targeting is so important.

-Over the last few years, Facebook has rolled out a number of new features to help advertisers target the right audience.
+Facebook has a number of features to help advertisers target the right audience.
 This will improve your chances of connecting with people who are actually interested in your business, and avoid spending ad dollars on reaching the wrong people.

-Not taking advantage of these powerful features is one of the biggest Facebook Ad mistakes you can make.
+If you’re not taking advantage of these powerful features, you’re making one of the biggest Facebook Ad mistakes you can make.

-To help you avoid this costly misstep, let’s take a look at five ways you can use Facebook Ads to target the right audience.
+Let’s a look at some ways you can use Facebook Ads to target the right audience.

 If you’re a small business that primarily serves a local clientele, focusing on a specific location is a great way to connect with people in your area.